Clas Ohlson: History

 In 2014 the company entered a joint venture with Kuwait's Al Homaizi group.
 In May that year, the company opened the first Clas Ohlson branch outside Europe, a store in Dubai's Mirdif City Centre.
 It was, the Swedish company said, "a first step into the fast-growing Gulf Co-operation Council region".
 The livestock-to-sportswear Al Homaizi group had in 1987 opened a flat-pack furniture store in Kuwait with Swedish retailer IKEA, under whose name the store traded.
 The Dubai branch later closed, with Clas Ohlson focusing on European expansion.

-In 2016, Clas Ohlson continued its expansion by opening stores in Hamburg, Germany.
+In 2016, Clas Ohlson continued its expansion by opening stores in Hamburg, Germany; these stores closed following an announcement in 2018 from the company that its German stores, plus its remaining UK store - located in Reading - would cease trading.

-In 2018, Clas Ohlson started to shut all its stores in Germany and the United Kingdom (except from the Reading store, UK - being used as an online warehouse) as a result of their new strategy focusing more on the Nordic consumer.
-Today, Clas Ohlson operates online and physically in Norway, Sweden and Finland, and through Amazon in the United Kingdom and Germany.